Jubilee Year of

 • All holy saints of the Franciscan Order, pray for us.

-• St. Anthony of Padua, pray for us.
+• Agnes of Assisi, pray for us.

-• St. Bonaventure, pray for us.
+• Blessed Ortolana, pray for us.

-• St. Elizabeth of Hungary, pray for us.
+• Anthony of Padua, pray for us.

-• St. Padre Pio, pray for us.
+• Padre Pio, pray for us.

 • All Franciscan saints and blesseds, pray for us.